 Summer of e-Learning

 Possible topics may include: effective 1:1 practices, Genius Hour, eLearning days as alternates for snow days, Twitter, Google Classroom, Problem-Based Learning, digital literacy and digital citizenship, STEM, iPads in education, INSPIRE, teachingbooks.net, standards crosswalk: AISLE, AASL, ISTE, educational leadership, web 2.0, teacher-led professional development.

 What is being checked out in the library?

-Robyn Young is a certified School Librarian (grades K-12) who has been the librarian at Avon High School for 13 years.
+Robyn Young is a certified School Librarian (grades K-12) who is in her 14th year of being the librarian at Avon High School.
 Prior to that, she taught Social Studies and English for 10 years.